bakerysa/bakeplate/README.md

-Bakeplate - The official template for The Bakery's project development team.
+Bakeplate - Boilerplate for Bakery Digital.